-Confidentiality
+Section 12 Confidentiality

-Data and information transferred to the Authority in accordance with this contract shall be treated as confidential in accordance with the provisions of this section and the Regulations.
+Data and information transferred to the Authority in accordance with this contract shall be treated as confidential in accordance with the provisions of the Regulations.

-Undertakings
+Section 13 Undertakings

 13.1 The Contractor shall carry out exploration in accordance with the terms and conditions of this contract, the Regulations, Part XI of the Convention, the Agreement and other rules of international law not incompatible with the Convention.